Conan the Barbarian: Appearance

 Conan has "sullen", "smoldering", and "volcanic" blue eyes with a black "square-cut mane".
 Howard once describes him as having a hairy chest and, while comic book interpretations often portray Conan as wearing a loincloth or other minimalist clothing to give him a more barbaric image, Howard describes the character as wearing whatever garb is typical for the kingdom and culture in which Conan finds himself.
 Howard never gave a strict height or weight for Conan in a story, only describing him in loose terms like "giant" and "massive".

-According to a report by The Independent, Den Beauvais, a Canadian artist known for his illustrations in the role-playing game Dungeons & Dragons and at the well-known U.S. comic book publisher Dark Horse Comics claimed that Rob De La Torre's Conan adopted from Turkish actor Yavuz Selekman.
-Torre did not make a direct statement regarding the allegation, but shared an image on his Facebook page showing a drawing of Conan the Barbarian alongside with Selekman's face.
+According to a report by The Independent, Den Beauvais, a Canadian artist known for his illustrations in the role-playing game Dungeons & Dragons and at the well-known U.S. comic book publisher Dark Horse Comics claimed that Rob De La Torre's Conan was adapted from Turkish actor Yavuz Selekman.
+Torre did not make a direct statement regarding the allegation, but shared an image on his Facebook page showing a drawing of Conan the Barbarian alongside Selekman's face.

-In an interview, longtime Conan artist, Mahmud Asrar confirmed that “it is true that De La Torre's Conan drew inspiration from Selekman,” but he also pointed that De La Torre’s most significant influence was actually from old Conan illustrations of John Buscema.
+In an interview, longtime Conan artist Mahmud Asrar confirmed that "it is true that De La Torre's Conan drew inspiration from Selekman," but he also pointed that De La Torre's most significant influence was actually from old Conan illustrations of John Buscema.

 In the tales, no human is ever described as being stronger than Conan, although a few are mentioned as taller (including the strangler, Baal-Pteor) or of larger bulk.
 In a letter to P. Schuyler Miller and John D. Clark in 1936, only three months before Howard's death, Conan is described as standing 6 ft and weighing 180 lb when he takes part in an attack on Venarium at only 15 years old, though being far from fully grown.
 At one point, when he is meeting Juma in Kush, he describes Conan as tall as his friend, at nearly 7 ft in height.

 Conan himself says in "Beyond the Black River" that he had "not yet seen 15 snows" at the Battle of Venarium: "At Vanarium he was already a formidable antagonist, though only fifteen, He stood six feet tall [1.83 m] and weighed 180 pounds [82 kg], though he lacked much of having his full growth."

 Although Conan is muscular, Howard frequently compares his agility and way of moving to that of a panther (see, for instance, "Jewels of Gwahlur", "Beyond the Black River", or "Rogues in the House").
 His skin is frequently characterized as bronzed from constant exposure to the sun.
 In his younger years, he is often depicted wearing a light chain shirt and a horned helmet, though appearances vary with different stories.